-You just need to pick a cloud-based control panel to build and maintain websites and to manage servers that let you do all that without getting down to the nitty-gritty.
+You need to pick a cloud-based control panel to build and maintain websites and manage servers that let you do all that without getting down to the nitty-gritty.
 Fortunately, there are many good options for you to choose from.
 With these control panels and tools, you will be able to manage a cloud-based infrastructure on any of the most popular cloud providers without leaving the comfort of your cushion.

 What to expect from a control panel?

 When it comes to complex tasks that need simplification, server creation and configuration are in the spotlight.
-The control panel should sit in-between you and the cloud infrastructure provider in order to hide from you all the obscure (but critical) aspects that need to be taken care of when creating and configuring a server.
+The control panel should sit in-between you and the cloud infrastructure provider to hide from you all the obscure (but critical) aspects that need to be taken care of when creating and configuring a server.

 You will also need to get informed when something happens that needs your intervention.
 A good management tool should issue important warnings through different channels, such as email, phone calls, or instant messaging.
 Let’s take a look at some of the most relevant control panels you should consider if you’re ok with the idea of handing over the control of your servers.

 Usually, when you look for simplicity, you need to resign power.
 That’s not the case with RunCloud, which offers a simple yet powerful graphical interface to build and manage websites powered by DigitalOcean, AWS, or Google Cloud.
-Instead of remembering multiple logins for each entity you might need to manage, RunCloud offers a complete dashboard to control them all: web applications, databases, services, files, jobs, backups, etc.
+Instead of remembering multiple logins for each entity you might need to manage, RunCloud offers a complete dashboard to control them: web applications, databases, services, files, jobs, backups, etc.

 You don’t have to worry about determining the best configuration for your server.
-RunCloud tailors the best configuration for any traffic, and lets you apply it to your server with just a few clicks.
+RunCloud tailors the best configuration for any traffic and lets you apply it to your server with just a few clicks.
 The dashboard makes it easy to install any particular version of PHP, configure Nginx or Apache2, install SSL/TLS from Let’s Encrypt or another provider, or even configure your SSL to comply with PCI-DSS or NIST standards, or HIPAA regulations.

 Monitoring tasks are also simplified through cleaned-up, readable logs, and elegant graphs and tables.
 But if you can’t spend the day staring at elegant screens, RunCloud takes charge of the monitoring activities and notifies you about important events through email, Slack, or Telegram.